-Brain and cognitive health is often complicated and complex.
-There are no “quick fixes” when it comes to reversing cognitive decline and optimizing brain health.
-While some people see some results fairly quickly – three months or so, cognitive improvement is measured over months and years.
-The conditions which lead to cognitive decline typically develop over decades– it simply does not reverse in a week or two.
+Brain and cognitive health are often complicated and complex.
+There are no “quick fixes” when it comes to optimizing brain health.
+While some people see some results fairly quickly – three months or so, sometimes cognitive improvement is measured over months and years.
+The conditions which lead to neurodegeneration typically develop over years– it simply does not reverse in a week or two.

 MCBH’s Brain Optimization Programs require an investment of time and effort on the part of the participant.
 Most people are familiar with the conventional medical model which often recommends drugs to manage or suppress symptoms.
-This approach has not worked to help people experiencing cognitive decline associated with Alzheimer’s disease.
+For many people, this approach does not work well.
 Our programs are focused on helping you create the conditions of health in your life so your brain can heal.
 This takes time and we’re here to guide and support you on this journey.